chronot1995/cumulus-ansible-beginner-bgp-j2/README.md

     cumulus-ansible-beginner-bgp-j2
     ```

 3a.
-Run the following for Virtualbox:
+Run the following for Virtualbox

     ```
     ./start-vagrant-vbox-poc.sh
     ```

 3b.
-Run the following for Libvirt:
+Run the following for Libvirt

     ```
     ./start-vagrant-libvirt-poc.sh